aai-institute/jobq/client/docs/quickstart.md

 You then use the `jobq` CLI to submit the workflow, stop it, or retrieve logs.

-The `jobq` backed is built on top of kubernetes and is installed in the cluster, orchestrates the workflow management, and interfaces to the client CLI calls.
+The `jobq` backed is built on top of Kubernetes and is installed in the cluster, orchestrates the workflow management, and interfaces to the client CLI calls.

 Let us walk through an example.
-The example expects a set-up cluster and api server.
+The example expects a set-up cluster and API server.

 ## Workflow definition in your Python files

 To restructure your Python script into a workflow that can be executed by `jobq` you need to reorganize your logic such that everything is called from one top level function.
 Then you decorate this function with the `jobq.job` decorator.
 The decorator takes two arguments, `image` and `options`.
-You use the `image` argument to submit `ImageOptions`, a wrapper specifying the image, i.e. the environment your code will execute in.
+You use the `image` argument to submit `ImageOptions`, a wrapper specifying the image, that is the environment your code will execute in.
 The `ImageOptions` take a `spec`, that is a path to a `.yaml` or `Dockerfile` which outlines the environment creation, as well as the name and tag of the image.

 The other argument to the `job` decorator are `options`.